 80 Reasons Why I Love Classic Films (Part I)

-The other day, I found this film with Douglas Fairbanks Jr. that I had never heard of the film is Mimi (1935), by the way and for some reason it made me really excited about Old Hollywood again.
-It made me really miss the magic of that era and all the wonderful actors and actresses.
+The other day, I found this film with Douglas Fairbanks Jr. that I had never heard of, and for some reason it made me really excited about Old Hollywood again.
+It made me really miss the magic of that era and all the wonderful actors and actresses that graced the silver screen.
 And it also made me think of all the reasons why I fell in love with classic films in the first place.
 I came up with 80 reasons, which I thought would be fun to share with you.
 Most of them are just random little scenes or quirky little quotes, but put them together and they spell Old Hollywood to me.
 This is part one of the 80 reasons why I love classic films.

 1. Buster Keaton miming an actor's romantic behaviour at the end of Sherlock Jr. (1924).
 It's one of the most endearing scenes in the history of cinema.